Top 10 Highest Mountains in the World.

 Mount Everest is the marvelous and first highest mountain in the world above sea level.
 Mount Everest is located in Nepal with a height of 8848 meters in the Mahalangar sub-range of the Himalayas.
 The China-Nepal border runs across its summit.

-It attracts many climbers all across the world, including experienced mountaineers.
+It attracts many climbers from all across the world, including experienced mountaineers.
 However, it is the tallest mountain, it is one of the easier mountains to climb.
-But it still presents many climbing challenges for the mountaineers including weather, Khumbu Icefall, and sickness. as of 2019, over 300 people died on Mount Everest, many of whose bodies remain on the mountain.
+But it still presents many climbing challenges for the mountaineers including weather, Khumbu Icefall, and sickness.
+As of 2019, over 300 people died on Mount Everest, many of whose bodies remain on the mountain.
 Yet it is the aim of many climbers in their life events.

 The initial efforts to reach Mount Everest’s summit were made by British mountaineers.
 Because Nepal did not permit abroad visitors to enter the country at that particular time, the British made numerous attempts on the north ridge route from the Tibetan time.